diffix/reference/README.md

 To generate an executable of the command line interface, run one of:

-- `make release-win` for Windows
 - `make release-linux` for Linux
 - `make release-macos` for macOS
+- execute the `release.bat` file

-The binary will be placed in the `build` folder.
-It is self-contained and can be placed anywhere.
+If the build succeeds, the binary will be placed in the `build` folder.
+It is self-contained and can be moved anywhere you desire.

-There are `new-XXX` equivalents to the above, which also first pull the latest changes from Github before making a build.
+For linux and macos there are `new-XXX` equivalents to the above.
+These commandns will first pull the latest changes from Github before making a build.
 This might be the most appropriate command on non-development machines.